 - Walk-In Chime-In: The Doctor, upon entering the Sybilline temple.

 - Watching Troy Burn: The Doctor gives Evelina's family a front row seat to watch Pompeii's funeral pyre, but assures Caecilius that one day, Pompeii will be found again, in the future.

 - Weaksauce Weakness: A giant, badass-looking alien warrior made of magma and rock... and a bucket of water takes it down in seconds.
 The Doctor later uses this to his advantage by arming himself with a water pistol.

 - "Where Are They Now?"
 Epilogue: The family Donna and the Doctor saved reestablish themselves in Rome.
 Marble business continues, Evelina is wearing a short skirt that's the latest fashion, and her brother is studying to be a doctor.

 - What Have We Ear?: The Doctor does this to Quintus to bribe him into taking him to Lucius Petrus Dextrus's house.

-- The X of Y
+- The X of Y: "The Fires of Pompeii".

-- You Have to Believe Me: The Doctor tries to discourage Donna from warning people about Vesuvius erupting, saying she'll be dismissed as a mad soothsayer.
+- You Have to Believe Me!: The Doctor tries to discourage Donna from warning people about Vesuvius erupting, saying she'll be dismissed as a mad soothsayer.
 When it does erupt, she tries to scream to people not to go to the beach (where the ash cloud will still be lethal), but no one listens to her.